mapmeld/mapplz-ruby/README.md

 ```
 # setting the database
-mapplz.set_db_type('postgis')
+# if a site uses ActiveRecord, the database will be set automatically

-# if a site uses ActiveRecord, the database will be detected automatically
+mapplz.choose_db('postgis')
 ```

 ```